-Blackboard: This is an online course and will be conducted completely on Blackboard may contact me using Messages in Blackboard.
+Course Website: This is an online course and will be conducted completely on Blackboard (southplainscollege.blackboard.com).
+All assignments, discussions, and exams will be submitted in Blackboard.
+All course resources can be found on Blackboard.
+You may contact your instructor using Messages in Blackboard.

-(southplainscollege.blackboard.com).
-All assignments coursework must be submitted in Blackboard.
-You